SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The asset hierarchy is composed out of two types of objects:

-* Asset objects: These are created in the Cockpit Application and can group other asset group objects or asset devices.
+* Group objects: These are created in the Cockpit application and can group other objects, i.e. other groups and devices.

 * Device objects: These are devices that are linked into the asset hierarchy.

-In this example, asset objects represent the building.
-The asset names and hierarchy can be freely defined by the user.
+In this example, group objects represent the building asset.
+Device objects represent the room asset.
+The group names and hierarchy can be freely defined by the user.
 The hierarchy can have multiple levels, e.g. region level, city level, street level, building level, floor level and room level.
 An device can be part of multiple different hierarchies, e.g. part of of regional hierarchy and part of customer hierarchy.

-In most cases, devices register themselves to the platform when they are switched on.

 Device are not managed in the Cockpit application.
 Instead, use the Device Management Application.

-To position a device in the asset hierarchy, you have to "assign" the device to the respective asset.
+To position a device in the asset hierarchy, you have to "assign" the device to the respective group.
 See description below for details.

 ### Asset Hierarchy versus Device Hierarchy

 Cumulocity supports two hierarchies of objects: A device hierarchy and an asset hierarchy.
 The device hierarchy tracks how devices are linked to Cumulocity from a communications point of view.
 The asset hierarchy structures the assets that are being remotely supervised and controlled through the M2M devices.
 For details, please refer to "[Cumulocity's Domain Model](/guides/concepts/domain-model)"

-In the Cockpit application, you construct your asset hierarchy by creating asset objects and by linking device into the hierarchy.
+In the Cockpit application, you construct your asset hierarchy by creating group objects and by linking device into the hierarchy.
 Typically, the asset hierarchy depends on the kind of IoT device that is used.
 While there are many IoT devices, two kinds are very common:

-* **Smart devices **are self-contained devices that include sensors, actuators and a communication module.
+* **Smart devices** are self-contained devices that include sensors, actuators and a communication module.
 They are typically connected to a single asset.
 Typical smart devices are trackers, weather station or "smart" sensors with built-in communication module.

-* **Gateway** **devices** establish the communication from other devices to Cumulocity, but do not include sensors or actuators.
+* **Gateway devices** establish the communication from other devices to Cumulocity, but do not include sensors or actuators.
 Typical gateway devices include Zigbee, Modbus, M-Bus or KNX gateways.

 Cumulocity Cockpit has been designed to manage both types of devices.
 The following paragraphs explain how to use Cockpit with smart devices and gateway devices, respectively.

-For smart devices, find below an example how which smart devices are linked into the asset hierarchy:
+For smart devices, find below an example how smart devices are linked into the asset hierarchy:

 ![image alt text](/guides/users-guide/image_3.png)